Marble floors may look good, but they come with a few caveats.

 There are many designs for marble floors

 There has been a trend in changing up the basic marble tiles, and putting in something different.
 The two pictures above are simple examples of this.
-You can click here for an extensive picture guide of some unique and beautiful marble flooring designs.

 Here is a shortlist of easy, but unique things you can do when putting in marble floors: